FlyingFortressIT/blog.flyingfortressit.ca/content/posts/aws_certification.md

 subtitle: "Drinking the orange Kool-Aid"
 date: 2017-12-08T09:00:00-06:00
 author: Mike Himbeault
-description: "Experiences preparing for and writing three AWS certifications, and comparing the resulting benefits to my experiences with academia during my two degrees."
+description: "My experience preparing for and writing three AWS certifications, and the value I feel they have had for my professional abilities."
 categories:
   - AWS
   - Certification
-# tags:
-#   -
 ---

-After two years immersed as a software developer and infrastructure architect focusing on AWS solutions and public cloud architecture in general, I felt it was time to sit down and write a few AWS certification exams.
-These are my thoughts on the certifications, exams, preparation, and value of tem after the fact.
+After two years immersed as a principal software developer and infrastructure architect focusing on AWS solutions and public cloud architecture in general, I felt it was time to sit down and write a few AWS certification exams.
+These are my thoughts on the certifications, exams, preparation, and value of them after the fact.

 <!--more-->